 Some states have comprehensive laws that regulate or prohibit drug testing, but currently New Jersey does not have such a law.
+Drug Testing

 New Jersey courts have held that the benefits of random drug testing in the workplace must be balanced against the privacy rights of the individual.
 A good example of the balancing test and the criteria employers should follow can be found in Hennessey v.
 Coastal Eagle Point Oil, 609 A.2d 11 (N.J.
 1992).
 In Hennessey, an oil refinery adopted a written drug policy that informed employees that they could be tested for drugs at any time.
 After discovering on-the-job drug use, the employer implemented a random drug-testing program.
 An employee selected for a random drug test tested positive.
 The employee brought a claim against the employer for violating the state public policy against unreasonable searches and seizures (found in Article 1, Sec.
 7 of New Jersey's Constitution).
 The court ruled in favor of the employer, approving random drug testing for highly safety-sensitive positions.